 Searching for Standard Beekeeping Equipment

 Knowing the size of your hives is a practical skill.
 No the bees don’t seem to care but it can make hive inspections easier for you.
 Need a hive stand?
 It’s good to know the approximate size of the footprint for your beehive.

 Of course, Langstroth hives are not the only type of hive you can use.
-Top bar hives, Warre hives and others are good options as well.
+There are several types of horizontal beehives, as well as, the Warre Hive that are good options.
 However, the Lang hive is considered a best choice for beginners.